MIG Equipment Facts. Part

 you use Motoman robots, it's unfortunate that you may have purchased the Japanese

-two separate locations during 2003 I have had issues with this equipment.
+two separate locations during 2003 I have had issues with the Motoman equipment.
 In Aug.

 2003 it was my unfortunate task to optimize a large welding cell that utilized

 Moto Man UP6 robots with the 350 welding equipment.
 One of the new power sources

 was so erratic it had to be replaced.
 On the remaining equipment I found inferior